ashikagah/DRLND_Continous_Control/Report.md

 ### Replay buffer
 One challenge when using neural networks for reinforcement learning is that most optimization algorithms assume that the samples are independently and identically distributed.
 Obviously, when the samples are generated from exploring sequentially in an environment this assumption no longer holds.
 Additionally, to make efficient use of hardware optimizations, it is essential to learn in minibatches, rather than online.

-To address those issues, a replay buffer is used.
-The replay buffer is a finite sized cache.
-Transitions were sampled from the environment according to the exploration policy and the tuple (st, at, rt, st+1) was stored in the replay buffer.
+To address those issues, DDPG uses a replay buffer, which is a finite sized cache.
+Transitions were sampled from the environment according to the exploration policy and the tuple (s_t, a_t, r_t, s_{t+1}) was stored in the replay buffer.
 When the replay buffer was full the oldest samples were discarded.
 At each timestep the actor and critic are updated by sampling a minibatch uniformly from the buffer.
 Because DDPG is an off-policy algorithm, the replay buffer can be large, allowing the algorithm to benefit from learning across a set of uncorrelated transitions.

 Related parameters:
 ```